moby/moby/docs/sources/userguide/usingdocker.md

 > You can see a full list of Docker's commands
 > [here](/reference/commandline/cli/).

-## Running a Web Application in Docker
+## Running a web application in Docker

 So now we've learnt a bit more about the `docker` client let's move onto the important stuff: running more containers.
 So far none of the